cornwarecjp/Bitcoin-Cash-Off-The-Grid/README.md

 Now, you need to identify the addresses that contain unspent Bitcoin Cash.
 You can check this on a Bitcoin Cash block explorer, for instance on http://blockdozer.com
-Unfortunately, BCCOTG only supports regular Bitcoin addresses: there is no support for P2SH, multi-sig or alternative script types.
+Unfortunately, BCHOTG only supports regular Bitcoin addresses: there is no support for P2SH, multi-sig or alternative script types.

 Next, you need to obtain the private keys of any of these unspent outputs you